 Support Club by knowing and using Roberts Rules of Order to conduct club business

-Toastmasters International Rules Excerpts
+Toastmasters International Excerpts

 TOASTMASTERS INTERNATIONAL ARTICLES OF INCORPORATION

 Policy 3.0: Ethics and Conduct

 1. Standards

 D. Members shall not conduct or condone programs, activities, or communications which are defamatory, malicious, offensive, derogatory, damaging, false, libelous, or otherwise detrimental to the best interests of Toastmasters International.
 Members shall not assist, support, aid, facilitate, invite, or condone anything that interferes with the programs, proceedings, or affairs of Toastmasters International or its clubs.